distri-group/DistriAI-Index/README.md

 ```
 GOOS=linux GOARCH=amd64 go build
 ```
-If all goes well, you will get a program called `distriai-backend-solana`.
+If all goes well, you will get a program called `distriai-index-solana`.

 ## Run
 ### Step 1: Prepare configuration file
-- Copy `/config` folder to where `distriai-backend-solana` program locate.
+- Copy `/config` folder to where `distriai-index-solana` program locate.
 - Edit Database configuration in `./config/config.yml`.
 ```
 Server: